agiledevteam/metr/README.md

 output
 ======

-Each line represents `sloc - dloc - name` of a method.
+Each line represents `sloc - dloc - cc - name` of a method.

-    11      8.5     method1
+    11      8.5     3   method1
-    8       7       method2
+    8       7       2   method2
     ...